Making your option choices in school? Get inspired andpick the future you want

 Whatever the project, you’d need to have relevant technical knowledge.

-• agree timescales, costs and resources needed
+• agreeing timescales, costs and resources needed

-• select and lead a project team
+• selecting and leading a project team

-• manage risks to avoid delays
+• managing risks to avoid delays

-Part of your work would involve using particular project management methods such as 'PRINCE2' (Projects in Controlled Environments) or 'agile'. to break down the project into stages and check its progress.
+Part of your work would involve using particular project management methods such as 'PRINCE2' (Projects in Controlled Environments) or 'agile' to break down the project into stages and check its progress.

-You'd also use specialised software to help with scheduling, costing, and risk analysis.
+You'll also use specialised software to help with scheduling, costing, and risk analysis.

 Hours

-You'd work standard office hours Monday to Friday, although this can vary according to the industry.
+You'll work standard office hours Monday to Friday, although this can vary according to the industry.
 You might need to work longer to meet deadlines.

 Travel